Transliteration, keyboards and fonts

 This is a moving target.
 Expect the list to be extended.
 In some case, the glyphs have changed over time (for instance for Charis SIL).

-Currently, if you are looking for free fonts, the most practical one seems to be New Athena Unicode, and perhaps Roboto (the latter if you want a sans-serif font).
+Currently, if you are looking for free fonts, the most practical ones seems to be Gentium, Charis or New Athena Unicode, and perhaps Roboto (the latter if you want a sans-serif font).

 If you know of a font (free or commercial) which should be added to this list, please mail me.